-Videos have successive frames in the temporal domain, thus, we consider to search key frames that contribute the most to the success of an adversarial attack.
-In our approach, key frames selection is considered as a one step Markov decision process.
+Videos have successive frames in the temporal domain, thus, we consider searching key frames that contribute the most to the success of an adversarial attack.
+In our approach, key frames selection is considered as a one-step Markov decision process.
 Figure \ref{fig:framework} provides a sketch map of this process.
-The agent, interacting with an environment which provides the rewards and updating its actions, learns to select the frames by maximizing the total expected reward.
+The agent learns to select the frames by maximizing the total expected reward by interacting with an environment that provides the rewards and updating its actions.

 The input of the agent is a sequence of visual features of the video frames $\lbrace v_{t}\rbrace ^{T}_{t=1}$ with the length \textit{T}.
-The agent is a bidirectional Long-Short Term Memory network (BiLSTM) topped with a fully connected (FC) layer.
-The BiLSTM takes as input the entire visual features $\lbrace v_{t}\rbrace ^{T}_{t=1}$ and produces corresponding hidden states $\lbrace h_{t}\rbrace ^{T}_{t=1}$.
+The agent is a bidirectional Long-Short Term Memory network (BiLSTM) \cite{hochreiter1997long} topped with a fully connected (FC) layer.
+The BiLSTM produces corresponding hidden states $\lbrace h_{t}\rbrace ^{T}_{t=1}$.
 We use the ResNet18 \cite{he2016deep} to extract visual features and set the dimension of hidden state in the \textit{LSTM} cell to 128 throughout this paper.
 Each $h_{t}$ contains both information from the forward hidden state $h^{f}_{t}$ and the backward hidden state $h^{b}_{t}$, which is a good representation of the time domain information of its surrounding frames.
-The \textit{FC} layer that ends with the sigmoid function predicts for each frame a probability $p_{t}$, from which a frame-selection action $a_{t}$ is sampled:
+The \textit{FC} layer that ends with the sigmoid function $\sigma$ predicts a probability $p_{t}$ for each frame, and then the key frames $a_{t}$ are sampled via a Bernouli function: